cckeneally/cckeneally/README.md

 # Chris Keneally

 I’m a PhD candidate at the University of Adelaide (Department of Ecology & Evolutionary Biology).
-I'm studying microbial ecology, biogeochemistry, metagenomics & bioinformatics.
+I'm studying microbial ecology, biogeochemistry, & bioinformatics.
 Please contact me with any questions!

 📭 christopher.keneally@adelaide.edu.au